bnjbvr/design/eth_interface.md

 ## log

-Creates a new log in the current environment
+Creates a new loSignatureg in the current environment

 **Parameters**